Last updated: January 2026

 14.24 N, 40.30 E

-summit elevation -48 m (Below sea level on land)
+summit elevation -48 m (lowest subaerial volcano on land)

-Dallol in the Danakil depression of northern Ethiopia is the one of the lowest points on earth, and the world's hottest inhabited location.
-Dallol is the lowest altitude subaerial volcano in the world, and is entirely below sea level.
-Between 1960 and 1966 the annual mean temperature at Dallol was 34 deg C. The area has a wild and impressive landscape which is visited by few people.
+Dallol in the Danakil Depression of northern Ethiopia is one of the lowest points on Earth and the world's hottest inhabited location (annual mean ~34 C 1960-1966).
+Dallol is the lowest altitude subaerial volcano in the world, entirely below sea level.
+The area has a wild and impressive landscape visited by few people.

 Dallol volcano, Ethiopia.
 March 2024 expedition by John Seach